Washington Talking Book & Braille Library: Media and services

 As early as 1934, the library introduced talking books on special 33 1/3 RPM phonograph records; at the time, normal records were all 78s.
 In 1962, 16 2/3 RPM records were introduced, and still later 8 1/3 RPM flexible discs.
 These formats remained in service until 2001.
 They were superseded because in 1969 the National Library Service had started a cassette talking book program.

 The Radio Talking Book Service was founded March 22, 1973.
 It became the Radio Learning Service in 1977 and the Evergreen Radio Reading Service on April 25, 1983.
 The library began doing professional Brailling and taping services in July 1975, and "revitalized" the Braille program in 1985.
 The radio reading service remained in operation until August 15, 2014, when it was discontinued due to loss of funding.

 A formal children's program was established in 1986.

-The current building
+Current building

 The WTBBL's two-story Streamline Moderne building at 2021 Ninth Avenue in Seattle (the corner of Ninth and Lenora Street) was previously a Dodge dealership, the anchor of Westlake Avenue's now departed auto row.
 The building was designed by Seattle architectural firm Naramore, Bain, Brady, and Johanson (predecessor to present-day NBBJ).
 The interior was remodeled in 1997 to better serve as a library.